 How often: At least once a week

-"The art of yoga is beneficial in helping with focus, coordination and - as a result - balance," says Wills.
+"The art of yoga is beneficial in helping with focus, coordination, and balance as a result," says Wills.
 "As you are working on your movement, mastering transitions, and developing strength, your sense of balance can be improved as you align your body and give attention to certain body parts.
 Better balance will come as you progress in yoga, so make sure you keep it up on a weekly basis to see results."

-Don't give up if you start off very wobbly on your mat.
-"If you feel frustrated about not being able to stand on one leg, just know that there are several factors at play - balance has a lot to do with the eyes and ears, as well as the body," adds Woodford.
-"In general, when practised regularly, standing balances such as tree pose, warrior three, lunges and dancer’s pose, can be great for improving strength, muscle memory and therefore balance over time."
-Once in position, it's important to learn how to breathe better to maintain that stillness.
+But be sure to take your time with this and don't give up if you start off wobbly on the mat.
+"If you feel frustrated about not being able to stand on one leg, just know that there are several factors at play.
+Balance has a lot to do with the eyes and ears, as well as the body," adds Woodford.
+"In general, when practiced regularly, standing balances such as tree pose, warrior three, lunges and dancer’s pose can be great for improving strength, muscle memory and therefore balance over time."
+Once in position, you could tune into some guided meditation to help you stay in the zone.

 4. How often should you do yoga...for getting fit?

-There is nothing greater for workout motivation than feeling your fitness levels improve.
-As part of an increasingly regular and varied exercise routine - which also may include increasing how often you should do cardio and strength exercise - yoga can be very beneficial in helping you achieve this health goal.
+There is nothing greater for motivation than feeling your fitness levels improve.
+As part of an increasingly regular and varied exercise routine, which also may include increasing how often you do cardio and strength exercise, yoga can be very beneficial in helping you achieve this health goal.
 "Many believe that yoga is 'just for relaxation and stretching' but many forms of yoga asana can indeed improve fitness since it helps to increase lung capacity," points out Wills.

 5. How often should you do yoga...for mental wellbeing?